AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Fading Channel Receiver Results

+In Fig. \ref{fig:practical_receiver}, we plot $\mathrm{SNR}_\mathrm{th}$ vs $\rho$ for various schemes under a fading channel (TDL-C 300 ns).
+The NR + ML baseline is a correlator based decoder i.e. we compute $\Re(\sum_{l} \mathbf{y}^H_{d,l} (\mathbf{\hat{h}}_{d,l} \odot \mathbf{c}_m))$ for each hypothesized codeword $\mathbf{c}_m$ and find the codeword that maximizes the correlation.
+Since the ML decoder is unimpacted by $\rho$, $\mathrm{SNR}_\mathrm{th}$ is around 0.2 dB for all $\rho$.
+This is the coherent ML decoder that would be utilized in practice.
+However, the optimum codeword ML decoder would be noncoherent and involve computing $p(\mathbf{y}_l | \mathcal{H}_m)$ using \eqref{eq:codeword_likelihood} and then finding the codeword index $m^* = \arg \max_{m} p(\mathbf{Y}|\mathcal{H}_m)$.
 This improves $\mathrm{SNR}_\mathrm{th}$ by 2 dB.
 If we utilize the Bitwise UEP receiver in place of the codeword ML decoder, having computed $p(\mathbf{y}_l | \mathcal{H}_m)$ optimally, a further 1 dB improvement in $\mathrm{SNR}_\mathrm{th}$ is obtained.
 Finally, a 1 dB improvement can be obtained from Step PS with $\delta = 3$ dB and $0.5-0.7$ dB gain can be obtained from employing the TF-based encoder.
 Note that $\delta = 3$ dB is a very pessimistic value, and further gains can be obtained from PS by increasing $\delta$, while ensuring $P_{\mathrm{max}}$ is less than $\mathrm{SNR}_\mathrm{th}$ of the NR + ML baseline.
-Since the optimal coherent and noncoherent decoder are theoretically identical, we confirm via simulation that the $\mathrm{SNR}_\mathrm{th}$ obtained from both line up.
-Replacing the optimal coherent decoder by its low complexity approximation from Section \ref{subsec:lc_approx} leads to a minimal degradation of $0.3$ dB for both TF and NR.
+Since the optimal coherent and noncoherent decoder are theoretically identical\footnote{As derived in Section \ref{subsec:optimal_coherent}, if we utilize an LMMSE channel estimator whilst utilizing the optimal coherent decoder, then $p(\mathbf{y}_l|\mathcal{H}_m)$ computed in Section \ref{subsec:optimal_coherent} and \ref{subsec:optimal_noncoherent} are identical.}, we confirm via simulation that the $\mathrm{SNR}_\mathrm{th}$ obtained from both line up.
+Replacing the optimal coherent decoder by its low complexity approximation leads to a minimal degradation of $0.3$ dB for TF and NR.